Tkxxxx/hello-world/README.md

 # hello-world
-It's a repository

-Trying to get started with GitHub
+I'm trying to get started with GitHub

 end